gawsfbet/IE3100M/README.md

 2. Double click the jar to run.
 Or might need to add the Djava thing in order to run it.
 TODO: check
 3. The GUI should appear in a few seconds.
     > <img src="images/GUIprototype.png" width="600">
-4. Type the fields in the `Order Specifications` panel and press <kbd>Enter</kbd> to determine the shipping carton boxes to be used.
+4. Type the fields in the `Order Specifications` panel and click <kbd>Calculate</kbd> to determine the shipping carton boxes to be used.
 5. Some example values you can try:
     * **`Quantity`** : 50
     * **`Length`** : 190